 Settlers arrived in Springhurst in the late 1830s, with its land used for farming and grazing.
 The area had a very small population until the discovery of gold in the 1850s, with mining at nearby Eldorado.

-The opening of the Railway station on 29 November 1873 connected Springhurst to Wangaratta and Melbourne and contributed to a growth in population in the late 1800s.
+The opening of the Railway station on in 1873 connected Springhurst to Wangaratta and Melbourne and contributed to a growth in population in the late 1800s.

 North East Water